Preserving Your Work

 Certificate of Authenticity

-All of my original works and prints are accompanied by a signed and numbered certificate of authenticity to maintain the integrity of your work.
+All of my original works and limited edition prints are accompanied by a signed and sequentially numbered certificate of authenticity to maintain the integrity of your work.
 The authenticity card contains the series title (if applicable), the title of the work, the artwork edition (for prints), the artist’s signature and date of signing, information regarding the materials used to create the work, and the unique certificate number.
-The certificate of authenticity is provided in a custom envelope that I have created specifically for holding the certificate.

 Caring for your art